-D-dimer is one of the family of blood-borne particles called fibrin degradation products [FDPs] that are produced during clot breakdown, called fibrinolysis.
-When plasmin digests a fibrin clot the FDPs X, Y, D, and E, and D-dimer, are measured using an immunoassay technique.
-Of all the FDPs, D-dimer is the most reliable assay as D-dimer fragments are produced from linked D fragments that are the normal end point of blood clot formation, called coagulation.1
+D-dimer is one of the family of blood-borne protein particles called fibrin degradation products [FDPs] that are produced during clot breakdown, called fibrinolysis.
+When the plasma enzyme plasmin digests a fibrin clot the FDPs X, Y, D, and E, and D-dimer, are measured using an immunoassay [antibody] technique.
+Of all the FDPs, the D-dimer test is the most reliable assay as D-dimer fragments are produced from linked D fragments that are the normal end point of blood clot formation, called coagulation.1